GDPR & Document Storage

 Post Brexit, UK companies may need to use Standard Contractual Clauses (SCCs) to continue to receive personal data from the EU/EEA.
 This is, however, still subject to negotiation.

-Which data can you keep?
+Which data can you maintain?

 As was previously the case, keeping all of your documents just in case you may need it at some point in the future is no longer something that businesses can do.
 You should now be aware of what data you have within your possession, using the new regulations to decide upon which data to keep and how to categorise it.